transentis/bptk_py/README.md

 ## Changelog

+# 1.1.8
+* Another bugfix for series renaming.
+Simplified the code for renaming by using Pandas' standard method ``rename``

 # 1.1.7
 * Bugfix for ``plot_scenarios``: The ``series_names`` replacer did not work properly for when only one scenario manager / scenario is given.